BigTonyTones/Tonys-OpenSurv-Gui-Editor/README.md

 # Tonys OpenSurv Manager 1.0

-This is a GUI tool I made to help manage `monitor1.yml` config files for OpenSurv.
+This is a GUI tool I made to help manage Opensurv YML config files.
 It's built for Linux but works on Windows too if you just want to edit files.

 ![Main Dashboard](assets/dashboard_example.png)